Alex-Hawking/GreenHouse-Testing/README.md

 export default Save
 ```
-Setting a variable requires the `page` object, as well as the variable name (key) as a `string`, and the variable content (string, int or bool, dependant on what the function is expecting as provided in the *matching gherkin*)<br>
+Setting a variable requires the `page` object, as well as the variable name (key) as a `string`, and the variable content (string, int or bool, dependant on what the function is expecting as provided in the *matching gherkin*)<br><br>
 *Getting*<br>
 Variables can be accessed from within features using `$$` and from within step definitions using the `Get` action, as below:<br>
 *Usage within `.feature` files:*